dotherightthing/touch-osc/README.md

 This puts your device into Control Surface mode.
 (This is usually accessed via the triangle / *Play* icon).

 Click on an element in the desktop editor, change the *Color* then click away.
-The element color should update on all connected iDevices as well, regardless of whether they are connected via USB or WiFi.
+The element color will update on all connected iDevices (regardless of whether they are connected via USB or WiFi).

 ---